ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 click this link to redirect you to the Heroku app)](https://cellular-sprites.herokuapp.com)

+## Update

+* I made a small website, [Sprites-as-a-Service](/sprites-as-a-service), that allows you to further customize your Sprite based on your name or any given string.
+In addition, you can also create sprites by calling the Sprites-as-a-Service REST API!

 <iframe src="https://cellular-sprites.herokuapp.com" width="700" height="600">
   <p>Your browser does not support iframes.</p>
 </iframe>